Photos

 They had the following children:

-1 Auletta (Lettie) Lavinia Merriman was born on August 4, 1848 in Springfield, Sangamon Co., Illinois 19,25.
+1 Auletta "Lettie" Lavinia Merriman was born on August 4, 1848 in Springfield, Sangamon Co., Illinois 19,25.
 She died on August 7, 1936 in Medford, Jackson Co., Oregon 19.
 She is buried in the Jacksonville Cemetery, Jacksonville, Jackson Co., Oregon.

-She married first John E. Buzan on August 25, 1867 in Manzanita Pct. (now Medford), Jackson Co., Oregon 3.
+She married first John Edwin Buzan on August 25, 1867 in Manzanita Pct. (now Medford), Jackson Co., Oregon 3.
 (He was born on June 15, 1837 in France 14 and died on June 18, 1870 in Manzanita Pct., Jackson Co., Oregon 14.
 He is buried in the Jacksonville Cemetery, Jacksonville, Jackson Co., Oregon.)

 They had the following children:

-Margery C. Buzan (1868-1940)
+Margery Catherine Buzan (1868-1940)

 md.
 1st.
 Charles Henry Hoagland

 md.
 2nd.
-Nathan Otterbein
+Nathan Wheeler Otterbein

-Addie Kittie Buzan (1869-1961)
+Addie Kitty Buzan (1869-1961)

 md.
 1st.
-Charles G. Rippey
+Charles Gibson Rippey

 md.
 2nd.
 Ezra Morton Wilson

-She married second John E. Harvey on June 17, 1873 in Manzanita Pct. (now Medford), Jackson Co., Oregon 3.
+She married second John Emanuel Harvey on June 17, 1873 in Manzanita Pct. (now Medford), Jackson Co., Oregon 3.
 (He was born in December 1831 in Lincolnshire, England 7 and died on August 29, 1903 in Gold Hill, Jackson Co., Oregon 14.
 He is buried in the Jacksonville Cemetery, Jacksonville, Jackson Co., Oregon.)

 They had the following children: